rust-lang/book/nostarch/chapter20.md

 ### Returning Real HTML

 Let’s implement the functionality for returning more than a blank page.
-Create a new file, *hello.html*, in the root of your project directory, not in the *src* directory.
+Create the new file *hello.html* in the root of your project directory, not in the *src* directory.
 You can input any HTML you want; Listing 20-4 shows one possibility.